English education in China: History

 China's first contact with the English language occurred between Chinese and English traders, and the first missionary schools to teach English were established in Macau in the 1630s.
-Between 1911 and 1949, English was popular, it was taught in missionary schools and thirteen Christian colleges.
+In 19th century, following frequently contacts with English traders, several handbooks to teach English for local merchants were published in Guangzhou.
+From late 1840s, English was popular, and widely used in Shanghai, some books to teach English to local residents were published.
+Between 1911 and 1949, English was taught in missionary schools and thirteen Christian colleges.
 After the founding of the People's Republic of China in 1949, Russian was originally the primary foreign language.
 English began to transition into the education system during the 1960s as a result of the Sino-Soviet split.
 Because of the condemnation of the English language during the Cultural Revolution, English education did not return until Richard Nixon visited China in 1972.
 The only textbooks for English instructions were translations of Mao Zedong's works until the Cultural Revolution ended in 1976, and the Gaokao was restored in 1978.

 In 1978 about 500,000 people in China were subscribed to the magazine Learning English, and in 1982 the BBC program Follow Me had about 10 million households in China as viewers.